Remember the days when you could eat whatever you wanted and still look great?

 2) Your hormones changed (but not like you think)

-Let’s tackle each of these and then discuss what you can do to get BACK to the life you once had (well, not exactly, but we can make things a whole lot easier).
+Let’s tackle each of these and then discuss what you can do to get back to the life you once had.

 When your life catches up with you

 You were on the move.
 Life was simpler.
-As you got older, you eventually stopped moving as much, but the body does not change quickly…so all this movement had a lingering effect.
+Then you eventually stopped moving as much, but the body does not change quickly…so all this movement had a lingering effect.

 Your metabolism was still high and you could continue to eat what you wanted and got by with your minimal workout routine.

-But, over time, more and more STUFF came up and your ability to move as much really started to lag.
+But over time, you had more and more obligations and your ability to move as much really started to drag.

 So the weight crept up a little.
-And what did you do to address that?
+And what did you do?
 A quick-fix diet.

 Which worked!
-But after you got those pesky 10 lbs. off, you went back to your old ways and the weight slowly crept back on.
+But after you lost those pesky 10 pounds, you went back to your old ways and the weight slowly crept back on.

-So you dieted again…and it worked again, but maybe not quite as well or quickly as the first time.
+So you dieted again…and it worked again, but maybe not quite as well as the first time.

 And you continued this cycle for the next 10-20 years until finally, the dieting didn’t work any more...but what happened?
-Why did it used to work?
+Why did it work before and not now?

 Does the body just stop working when it gets older?

-People think that getting older is the CAUSE of a lot of things, but you would be better served by reframing “getting older” as “time passing.”
+People think that getting older is the cause of a lot of things, but you would be better served by reframing “getting older” to “time passing.”

 As time passes, you either do things that make you better or you do things that make you worse.